List of Supergirl characters: Ben Lockwood / Agent Liberty

 In season five, Mxyzptlk showed Kara a possible reality where she revealed her secret to Lena from the start.
 Here, Ben started hating Supergirl after his family died in a misguided attempt to get her to save them.
 Ben and Otis abducted Lena and Thomas Coville to coerce Supergirl to reveal her identity.
-This works and Supergirl saves Lena and Thomas, though at the cost of the Children of Liberty targeting her loved ones.
+This works and Supergirl saves Lena and Thomas at the cost of the Children of Liberty targeting her loved ones.

 Nia Nal / Dreamer

-Nia Nal (portrayed by Nicole Maines; seasons 4–6) is a transgender woman working at CatCo under Kara Danvers.
+Nia Nal (Nicole Maines; seasons 4–6) is a transgender woman working at CatCo under Kara Danvers.
+The character is based on the DC Comics character Nura Nal.

 She was a political speechwriter in Washington, D.C. where she worked for Cat Grant, the White House Press Secretary, under the administration of President Olivia Marsdin.
 She was sent to National City to be taken under the wing of Kara Danvers / Supergirl to learn the ways of reporting and superheroism.

 Lauren Haley

-Lauren Haley (portrayed by April Parker Jones; season 4) is a United States Marine Corps colonel brought in by President Baker to supervise Danvers.
+Lauren Haley (April Parker Jones; season 4) is a United States Marine Corps colonel brought in by President Baker to supervise Danvers.

 After Supergirl and Brainiac 5 defeated Agent Liberty and Manchester Black, Haley works to find out who Supergirl is.
 When she finds out that Supergirl is Kara Danvers, Martian Manhunter uses his abilities to erase her memory of this discovery.

 Haley soon starts to doubt President Baker's motives like when a satellite to be used against the aliens nearly crashes which she had no knowledge to when confronted by Alex, making Benjamin Lockwood the Director of Alien Affairs, and declaring Supergirl public enemy #1 after Red Daughter posed as Supergirl and attacked the White House.

 When Agent Liberty wanted Haley to summon Supergirl so that the government agents could use their weapons on her, Haley hit the signal watch to summon her.
 Though Haley secretly hit it twice causing Supergirl not to show up.
 Haley later contacts Alex to let her know what the Claymore satellite is really being used for.
 After Lex is killed, Baker is impeached, and Agent Liberty is arrested, Haley is shown to have become the interim Secretary of Alien Affairs.

-Kelly Danvers-Olsen
+Kelly Olsen

-Kelly Danvers-Olsen (portrayed by Azie Tesfai; main: seasons 5–6; recurring: season 4) is James Olsen's sister.
+Kelly Olsen (Azie Tesfai; main: seasons 5–6; recurring: season 4) is James Olsen's sister.

 She became part of the main cast for the fifth season.
 After Jimmy leaves CatCo, Kelly goes to work for Obsidian Tech and helps with the development of the Obsidian Platinum lenses.